 This course contributes to the SITSS00051 – Food Safety Supervision Skill Set.
 To achieve this qualification, you will also need to successfully complete SITXFSA002 Participate in safe food handling practices.

 Please visit the SITSS00051 – Food Safety Supervision Skill Set webpage to enrol if you intend to complete the full qualification.

-AVELING conducts assurance audits on all learners completing nationally recognised online courses to verify identification and ensure the learner completed the course themselves.
+AVELING conducts telephone assurance audits on all learners completing nationally recognised online courses to verify identification and ensure the learner completed the course themselves.

 For more information, please see our Pre-Course Information.

-Important note: A Third Party Report must be submitted once the course is finished.
+A Third Party Report must be submitted once the course is finished.
 It will be used, along with the in-course assessments, to deem competence for this Unit of Competency.

-To meet the Third Party Report requirements, the participant will need access to a commercial or training food preparation area, bar or kitchen, where a supervisor, employer or someone with appropriate food preparation experience will have to observe and comment on the participant’s use of hygienic practices and relevant skills and knowledge while performing a range of food handling tasks.
+To meet the Third Party Report requirements, the participant will need access to a commercial or training food preparation area, bar or kitchen, where a supervisor, employer or someone with appropriate food preparation experience will observe and comment on the participant’s use of hygienic practices and relevant skills and knowledge while performing a range of food handling tasks.

 $40 (GST free)